 Meatballs

 - In a large bowl, combine cooked onions, ground beef, salt, pepper, parsley, garlic powder, allspice, nutmeg, breadcrumbs, milk, and eggs.
 Mix until all ingredients are well incorporated.
-Shape into 1 and ½ inch balls (you should get about 24 meatballs).
+Shape into 1.5 inch balls (this recipe makes about 25 meatballs).

-- In a sauté pan over medium heat, brown meatballs in two batches, turning occasionally to ensure even browning.
-A meatball will be ready to turn when it easily lifts away from the pan.
-If it sticks, it's not ready to turn yet.
+- Return sauté pan to the stovetop and over medium heat, brown meatballs in two batches, turning occasionally to ensure even browning.
+Meatballs are ready to turn when they easily lift away from the pan.
+If they stick, they're not ready to turn yet.
 Browning should take about 10 minutes per batch.
 Remove meatballs from pan and set aside.

 Gravy

-- Add butter to pan with drippings from meatballs.
-Once melted and bubbly, add flour and stir, cooking for one minute.
+- Add butter to the pan along with drippings from meatballs.
+Once melted and bubbly, add flour and whisk to combine and create a paste.
+Cook for about 1 minute.
 Gradually whisk in beef stock and bring to a simmer.
-Add heavy cream, then cook for about 2 minutes, or until thickened.
+Add heavy cream, stir, and cook for about 2 minutes, or until thickened.
 Salt and pepper to taste.

 - Reduce heat to medium-low.
 Return meatballs to pan with gravy.
-Cook, uncovered for another 10-15 minutes (or until meatballs are cooked through), stirring occasionally.
+Cook, uncovered for another 10-15 minutes (or until meatballs are cooked through to 160 degrees Fahrenheit in the center), stirring occasionally.

 - Serve over mashed potatoes or egg noodles.
 Optionally, sprinkle with chopped fresh parsley.